 We are a highly inclusive school, with an exceptionally caring and nurturing ethos and pride ourselves on meeting individual needs.
 At Samakee children come first, we know every child well, what he or she needs and is capable of, and have a remarkably high regard for every aspect of their care, learning and development.

-Excellent sport’s facilities including a swimming pool, basketball courts, playing fields, multi-use games and sports arena promote exceptional progress in physical education and a very good understanding of the importance of keeping fit.
+Excellent sport’s facilities including a swimming pool, basketball court, playing fields, multi-use games and sports arena promote exceptional progress in physical education and a very good understanding of the importance of keeping fit.
 At the start of the day, an energetic and fun ‘Move to Learn’ or ‘Boot Camp’ session highlights the importance of exercise to everyone.

 The school catering service provides two light snacks of milk, juice and healthy finger foods during the school day, morning snack before 10:00 a.m. and afternoon tea from 2:00 p.m. is available for First School children.
-A hot lunch is available at midday for all children and there is a choice of Thai or western food.
+A hot lunch is available at midday for all children, and there is a choice of Thai or Western food.
 Vegetarian food is also offered.
 Fresh drinking water is available at all times.
 Please see the school menu, published weekly for further information.

 The first time many children eat food outside the home regularly is at school.
-We aim to serve for lunch, snack and tea only wholesome home prepared foods with good bread, fresh fruits and vegetables and so on.
-As our school policy is to encourage ‘healthy eating’ we do not permit the children to eat sweets in school, therefore, no lollies, chocolates, cakes, sweet biscuits or chips should be brought to school except on special occasions.
+We aim to serve for lunch, snack and tea only wholesome home-prepared foods with good bread, fresh fruits and vegetables and so on.
+As our school policy is to encourage ‘healthy eating’ we do not permit the children to eat sweets in school.
+Therefore, no lollies, chocolates, cakes, sweet biscuits or chips should be brought to school except on special occasions.
 We do appreciate your support in this matter.

-To prevent severe allergic reactions the following foods must not be brought into school: peanuts or peanut related products and tree nuts e.g. almonds, macadamia.
+To prevent severe allergic reactions the following foods must not be brought into school: peanuts or peanut-related products and tree nuts e.g. almonds, macadamia.

-Full Day Session: 8:o5 – 2:30 p.m.
-Upper School starts at the earlier time of 7:30am
+Full-Day Session: 8:00 – 2:30 p.m.
+Upper School starts at the earlier time of 7:30 am

-Morning Session: 8:05 – Noon
+Morning Session: 8:00 – Noon.

 Lunch Time: 11:30 – 12:30 p.m.

-Toddler Group: 8:30 -10:30 p.m.
-Tuesday and Thursday
+Little Learners: 8:30 -10:30 p.m.
+Monday, Tuesday and Thursday

-Afternoon Clubs 2:40 – 3:30 p.m.
+Afternoon Clubs/ECAs: 2:40 – 3:30 p.m.

 Parent-teacher consultations are scheduled each term and are marked on the school calendar.
 These scheduled consultations provide an excellent opportunity for significant adults in your child’s life to discuss his/her school progress.
 Children attending our Upper School are expected to attend the consultation meetings with their parents or carer.

-All our pupils are expected to wear school uniform which is available at the school shop.
+All our pupils are expected to wear the school uniform which is available at the school shop.
 Please check that your child’s school uniform is clearly labelled right down to their shoes!
 It is surprising how frequently confusion occurs when garments and even shoes are identical.

-At St. Andrews we make a point of praising each child everyday to promote positive thinking and self esteem.
-In this way we encourage and promote our curriculum with recognition and praise and develop a sense of belonging to the school community.
-This is achieved through the modelling and discussion of friendly appropriate behaviours in our day to day programme.
+At St. Andrews we make a point of praising each child every day to promote positive thinking and self-esteem.
+In this way, we encourage and promote our curriculum with recognition and praise and develop a sense of belonging to the school community.
+This is achieved through the modelling and discussion of appropriate friendly behaviours in our day to day programme.
 The foundation for children to become independent learners and thinkers begins at this stage.
 Younger children who display unacceptable behaviour will be redirected to a more constructive activity.
 They will be guided towards acceptable behaviour and will be given a clear example of how conflicts can be resolved.